Skip to content

 • orchcore does not include a TUI framework — it provides hooks that a TUI implements

-• orchcore does not handle API keys — agent CLIs manage their own credentials
+• orchcore does not handle API keys — agent CLIs manage their own credentials, while subprocess environment inheritance remains explicit and configurable

 Success Metrics